caprover/caprover-website/docs/ci-cd-integration/deploy-from-github.md

 <hr />

+### Alternative method (more efficient)

+Alternatively, you can even build the Docker image on Github and just deploy the built artifact to your CapRover instance.
+This will help as it does not consume RAM and CPU from your CapRover instance to build your image.
+See this [comment]([url](https://github.com/caprover/caprover/issues/1514#issuecomment-1250369318)) for more details.

 ### Need help?
 Commercial and community support is available.
 Please visit the [Help and Support](/docs/support.html "Help and Support") page for details.